JetBrains/intellij-platform-plugin-template/README.md

 ## Testing

 [Testing plugins][docs:testing-plugins] is an essential part of the plugin development for the IntelliJ-based IDEs to make sure that everything works as expected between IDE releases and plugin refactorings.
-The IntelliJ Platform Plugin Template project provides examples of two testing approaches – functional and UI tests.
+The IntelliJ Platform Plugin Template project provides integration of two testing approaches – functional and UI tests.

 ### Functional tests